-Seeing the limitations of traditional medicine, she studied and became proficient at advanced techniques for patients who did not respond to usual care or preferred alternative therapies.
-Her advanced techniques include: PRP, Dextrose Prolotherapy, and Peri-Neural Injection Therapy.
-This opened new horizons for her and she took courses in Osteopathy, Functional Movement Assessment Techniques, Ozone Therapy, and Stem Cell Treatment.
-And although, she does not practice these modalities, she is knowledgeable and able to carefully assess her patients and refer, when appropriate.
+Once Dr. Tucker understood the wide application of proliferative medicine to the ligaments and tendons of the body, and the limitations of traditional medicine, she became proficient at advanced techniques for patients who did not respond to usual care or preferred alternative therapies.
+She clearly understood why PRP is often the 1st choice of professional athletes.
+Her advanced techniques include: PRP, Dextrose Prolotherapy, Prolozone and Peri-Neural Injection Therapy.
+This opened new horizons for her and she wanted to understand more so that she could integrate this therapy into a multifaceted approach.
+She actively takes courses in Osteopathy, Functional Movement Assessment Techniques, Ozone Therapy, Stem Cell Treatment and Ultrasound Guided Regenerative Medicine.
+Now she is knowledgeable and able to carefully assess and treat her patients and refer, when appropriate.
 In addition, she is well connected to alternative providers.
 These include: Chiropractic Care, Orthopedic Massage, Neuro-Kinetic Therapy, Acupuncture, Myo-fascial and Energy work.
 As a classically trained MD, she refers her patients to orthopedic surgeons and physical therapists when indicated.
 She is committed to evaluating her patient’s pain properly and recommending the right treatment.

 Dr. Tucker’s treatments get to the source of your pain and take care of it once and for all.
 Her treatments are not invasive, like surgery.
 They don’t mask the pain, like drug therapy.
 Instead, her treatments literally help your own body rebuild the supporting structures around the painful joint – giving you enduring pain relief.
 Dr. Tucker’s diagnoses and treatments are at the cutting edge of medicine today.